andersonfpcorrea/banner-theme-component/README.md

 3 - In the components list, click on `Simple top banner`

-4 - Edit the text and the link to be rendered in the banner, and also its background color.
+4 - Edit the text and the link to be rendered in the banner, and also its background color and height.
 Select the themes in which the banner should be included

 ![image](https://github.com/andersonfpcorrea/banner-theme-component/assets/92505216/9fcb2a7a-abff-4187-8ac1-75e81c9f3a1e)